 Prevent Vision Problems: Call Your Mom

 Two of the leading causes of blindness, glaucoma and macular degeneration, can be hereditary, according to The Cleveland Clinic.
 Less serious vision problems, such as nearsightedness and farsightedness, also have genetic links.

 If you identify any landmines in your family history, talk to your eye care professional about ways to diffuse your risk, says Dr. Duker.

-Certain types of glaucoma, for example, are caused by abnormally high pressure inside the eye.
+Glaucoma, for example, is caused by abnormally high blood pressure in the eye.
 It develops over decades, slowly sapping your sight.
 You can’t reverse vision loss caused by glaucoma, but you can slow the disease’s progression—or maybe prevent it altogether.

 If you have a genetic risk, your optometrist may recommend specific lifestyle changes, more frequent vision screenings, or even prescription meds.